juflunaca/Tile-Tech/docs/producto/1-analisis-disenio.md

 <!---
 slip temperature 20 to 70 C
 - slip pressure 20-30 bar
-drying unint pressure -0.5 to 1.5 mbar
+drying unit pressure -0.5 to 1.5 mbar
 - inflowing hot air temperature 500 to 650 C
 - temperature of spry-dried pwoerd 40 to 70 C
 - exhuast air intake temperature 90 to 120 C